PowerShell Win/Mac/Linux

 Create the PowerShell 7 profile

 For some reason installing PowerShell 7 with winget didn't create the profile.
-We will use this PowerShell code to do it:
+We will use this PowerShell code to do it.
+Click on the copy

 You can see the path to the file by running: